kikitech2/WEBDEV_POE/README.md

 # WEBDE_PART1 ( README HAS BEEN UPDATED FOR PART 2 & 3)
-*Project Titel - HopeCare Cancer Support & Awareness Centre (There is now a new project titel that replaces the old one.)
+-Project Titel - HopeCare Cancer Support & Awareness Centre -(There is now a new project titel that replaces the old one.)

-*Student information - ST10464927; Smith, K
+-Student information - ST10464927; Smith, K
-(No change in the student information.)
+-(No change in the student information.)

 # Project Overview - PROPOSAL CONTENT
 (Proposal content has been changed and updated which was adviced by my lecturer.)